-9 Road Raisings.
-The NED Plan includes road raising for three roads: Seaview Avenue (at Father 10 Capodanno Boulevard), Kissam Avenue, and Mill Road.
-Specific locations for road raisings are 11 noted in Figure 4-19.
+Road Raisings.
+The NED Plan includes road raising for three roads: Seaview Avenue (at Father Capodanno Boulevard), Kissam Avenue, and Mill Road.
+Specific locations for road raisings are noted in Figure 4-22.

 Seaview Avenue.
-Based on the original survey conducted for this analysis, the maximum road 13 14 raising to obtain elevation +10.0 feet NGVD29 at Seaview Avenue is approximately 2.5 feet and 1.5 feet along Father Capodanno Boulevard.
-Final geometry/ roadway elevations will be 15 16 established during the design phase.
-Seaview Avenue is to be raised to control the spillover of interior water between Interior Drainage Areas C and D. Father Capodanno Boulevard is to be 17 18 raised to meet the new crest elevation at Seaview Avenue.
-Along Father Capodanno Boulevard there should be no issue with raising the intersection of Father Capodanno Boulevard/Seaview 19 Avenue up to 1.5 feet or tying back into higher ground east and west of the intersection.
-On 20 Seaview Avenue there may be some issue with grading down from elevation 10+/- NGVD29 to 21 22 the homes located on the west side of the road between Quincy Avenue and Oceanside Avenue which are generally between elevation +7 feet NGVD29 and +8 feet NGVD29 based on the two 23 foot contours.
+Based on the original survey conducted for this analysis, the maximum road raising to obtain elevation +10.0 feet NGVD29 at Seaview Avenue is approximately 2.5 feet and 1.5 feet along Father Capodanno Boulevard.
+Final geometry/ roadway elevations will be established during the design phase.
+Seaview Avenue is to be raised to control the spillover of interior water between Interior Drainage Areas C and D. Father Capodanno Boulevard is to be raised to meet the new crest elevation at Seaview Avenue.
+Along Father Capodanno Boulevard there should be no issue with raising the intersection of Father Capodanno Boulevard/Seaview Avenue up to 1.5 feet or tying back into higher ground east and west of the intersection.
+On Seaview Avenue there may be some issue with grading down from elevation 10+/- NGVD29 to the homes located on the west side of the road between Quincy Avenue and Oceanside Avenue which are generally between elevation +7 feet NGVD29 and +8 feet NGVD29 based on the two foot contours.
 This would make the driveway slope at least 10 to 15 percent.
-Additional survey 24 would be needed for the design in the design phase.
-The eastside should have no issues with 25 grading.
-The roadway transition onto Quincy and Oceanside Avenues may also impact a few 26 structures on the north side of the road.
-Additionally, some raising/adjustment of hydrants, 27 valves, inlets, and manholes may be required.
-28
+Additional survey would be needed for the design in the design phase.
+The eastside should have no issues with grading.
+The roadway transition onto Quincy and Oceanside Avenues may also impact a few structures on the north side of the road.
+Additionally, some raising/adjustment of hydrants, valves, inlets, and manholes may be required.

-30 Mill Road and Kissam Avenue.
-The Mill Road raising will disallow the spillover of floodwater from Interior Drainage Area A to Interior Drainage Area B up to the 100-year event used in this 31 interim feasibility study whereas the Kissam Avenue road raising provides vehicle access to the 32 buried seawall/armored levee during storm events where the surrounding roadways will be 33 inundated.
-Intermittent culverts and drainage structures will be utilized to convey the flow 34 through Kissam Avenue towards the tide gate.
-New gate chambers are to be added at the 35 36 existing Ebbits Street, New Dorp Lane, and Tysens Lane outfalls.
-With the proposed acquisition of most of the properties surrounding these two areas, the impact of these two road raisings is 37 limited.
+Mill Road and Kissam Avenue.
+The Mill Road raising will disallow the spillover of floodwater from Interior Drainage Area A to Interior Drainage Area B up to the 100-year event used in this interim feasibility study whereas the Kissam Avenue road raising provides vehicle access to the buried seawall/armored levee during storm events where the surrounding roadways will be inundated.
+Intermittent culverts and drainage structures will be utilized to convey the flow through Kissam Avenue towards the tide gate.
+New gate chambers are to be added at the existing Ebbits Street, New Dorp Lane, and Tysens Lane outfalls.
+With the proposed acquisition of most of the properties surrounding these two areas, the impact of these two road raisings is limited.
 No private properties are expected to be impacted by the raising of these roads.
-38
+Existing structures in the area of the Mill Road raising, which are not part of the proposed NYS acquisition area, would not be impacted.

-40 During the Plans and Specifications Phase of the Project, individual properties will be identified 41 that may/will be affected by road-raising activities.
-Affected owners will be notified and a public 42 meeting scheduled to discuss the design the design and construction of road raising details.
-This 43 public meeting will give individuals an opportunity to express any concerns or provide additional 44 information that may determine if design modifications/refinements are required.
-This public 45 meeting will occur after the non-federal sponsor and local stakeholders have had the opportunity

-- 1 to review and approve the design details and will be conducted in coordination/cooperation with
+During the Plans and Specifications Phase of the Project, individual properties will be identified that may/will be affected by road-raising activities.
+Affected owners will be notified and a public meeting scheduled to discuss the design the design and construction of road raising details.
+This public meeting will give individuals an opportunity to express any concerns or provide additional information that may determine if design modifications/refinements are required.
+This public meeting will occur after the non-federal sponsor and local stakeholders have had the opportunity to review and approve the design details and will be conducted in coordination/cooperation with the NYCDOT.

-- 2 the NYCDOT.

-- 3